nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * `updateEquipment` — Updates the specified `Equipment` with the corresponding updates given in the ArrayList of pairs.
 * `deleteEquipment` — Deletes the specified `Equipment`.

-The `EquipmentManager` is implemented as the main storage unit of all the equipments during the execution of the program.
+The `EquipmentManager` is implemented as the main storage unit of all `Equipment` during the execution of the program.

 ### Storage